tatsumoto-ren/tatsumoto-ren.github.io/blog/whats-ajatt.md

 Here on this site
-and within [our community](join-our-community.html), we not only teach the AJATT method, but also continue to refine and enhance it.
+and within [our community](join-our-community.html), we not only teach the AJATT method, but also continue to refine and improve it.
 Over the years,
 we have developed new ideas that have not been discussed elsewhere and created tools that make language learning easier.